tylerbailey/gibgen/README.md

 Question 1: "How did you approach the problem?"
 (500 words or less)

-	My first step in my solution was to read the design specifications carefully and a few times.
-They left a little to be desired, but I figured they were that way to see how we would handle the problem.
-Besides, nobody ever gets perfect design specifications from a customer.
-More importantly, the document provided enough to get started.
-Next, I thought about what exactly would happen when a word would get gib'd.
-I came to the conclusion that there would need to be at least 4 characters to actually do a swap, the two outside and two inner that could be exchanged.
-	I then wrote a method that would do this.
-After completing it, I started thinking about the basic criteria that would prevent a word from getting and made methods to check those conditions.
-Once I had the smaller peices of the puzzle, I worked on the reading of strings from stdin or as a arg based on the example in the design specs.
-Last, I went through the code and did some refactoring and testing of methods and the program as a whole.
-Minor changes were made based on the example gib'd text included in the repo.
+	My approach to the problem was to break it down into smaller pieces.
+After reading the specs a few times to get a feel for the problem, I thought about what needed to be done.
+I wrote methods to determine if a given character was an alphabet letter and if a given string was an uppercase abbreviation.
+Then, I started writing a method to scramble a given string.
+Once I felt like there were  enough pieces to get a basic program running, I started on a method to read in a string from given source, break it into tokens, and scramble the tokens if they were valid.
+After I finished a rough solution, I started testing it on the given input files in the repo.
+Comparing the output of the program with the output files, I went back and refactored and cleaned up the program.

 Question 2: "What was the most difficult aspect of the solution?"
 (500 words or less)

-	I found thinking about all of the possible cases with a string token to be the most difficult part.
-For example, what if a token has a period at the end of it, or what if a token is an upper case abbreviation but has an apostrophy and an 's' at the end.
-The algorithm for scrambling the words was the easiest part.
-The examples text files proved very helpful for fine tunning the solution.
-Also deciding if I should account for grammatical mistakes was another problem.
-For example, what if someone used ellipses and didn't put a space between them and the preceding word or what if someone didn't put a space after a period ending a sentence.
+	I think the hardest part for me was all of the possible cases for a given token, such as if it had trailing punctuation or was an upper case abbreviation with an "'s" at the end.
+Also deciding if the program should account for things like a period at the end of a sentence that didn't have a space after it.
+In that case it would be treated like one word with punctuation inside of it instead of two separate words.
+String parsing can be difficult because there are so many possible cases depending on what you're doing.
+I just had to decide what was reasonable to do and what wasn't.